-A modern example is the way biologists have long argued about the best way to define the gene: should it be structural (material cause), positional (formal), historical (efficient), or functional (final)?
+A modern example of the application of Aristotle’s four causes might be the way that biologists have argued about the best way to define the gene: should it be structural (material cause), positional (formal), historical (efficient), or functional (final)?

 A strength of Aristotle’s four ‘becauses’ is that they are both static and dynamic . . . they include both past and present.
-They incorporate not only structure and function but also history and development by considering potentiality, actuality, and the temporal sequence of efficient cause.
+They incorporate both structure and function.
+By considering potentiality, actuality, and the temporal sequence of efficient cause they allow for history, development, purpose, and agency.
 They explain the way things are now, but also account for change by explaining how they came to be.
-And their meaning allows some flexibility of interpretation (Aristotle himself points out that the Greek word aition as ’cause’ has various senses).
+And their meaning allows some flexibility of interpretation (Aristotle pointed out that the Greek word aition as ’cause’ had various senses).

-Formal cause is associated with the idea of ‘essence’, regarded by many today as an unnecessary or mistaken assumption about existence referred to as ‘essentialism’.
-Aristotle distinguished between the essential defining or key characteristics that determine what an object is as opposed to accidental properties that are peripheral: say the deforming effect of thalidomide on the development of a child.
+Formal cause is associated with the idea of ‘essence’, regarded by many today as an unnecessary or mistaken assumption about existence and referred to as ‘essentialism’: the idea that something may be defined using necessary and sufficient conditions.
+Aristotle distinguished between the essential defining or key characteristics that determine what an object is, as opposed to accidental properties that are peripheral: say the deforming effect of thalidomide on the development of a child.

-For Plato the essence of an object (what particular things have in common – say the ‘catness’ of cats – was its Form as an abstract and eternal transcendental idea outside space and time.
-Aristotle thought that these ideas (also called universals) were not transcendental but in some way associated with the physical objects.
-It is easy to deny both claims; but remember that without these abstract universals it would be impossible to do science.
+For Plato the essence of an object (what particular things have in common – say the ‘catness’ of cats) was its Form as an abstract and eternal transcendental idea outside space and time.
+Aristotle thought that these ideas (also called universals) were not transcendental but in some way associated with the physical objects themselves.
+It is easy to deny both claims; but remember, without these abstract universals it would be impossible to do science.

 The idea of formal cause may be confronted by considering what it is that makes you you – bearing in mind that, it is sometimes said, every molecule in the human body is replaced in seven years?
 What is the material difference between a living body and its corpse?